Grampa Simpson: Biography

-Grampa is a veteran of World War II, where he served as Master Sergeant of the Flying Hellfish unit.
+Grampa is a veteran of World War II, where he served as Master Sergeant of the Flying Hellfish unit which included himself (the Unit Commander), Radio Operator Sheldon Skinner (Seymour Skinner's father), Private Fifth Class Arnie Gumble (Barney Gumble's father), Asa Phelps, Iggy Wiggum (Clancy Wiggum's father), Milton "Oxford" Haas, Etch Westgrin, Griff McDonald, Private Charles Montgomery Burns and Grey Fox.
 At the very end of the war in Europe, Grampa's unit "liberated" a stash of priceless art from surrendering German forces.
 The Flying Hellfish formed a tontine and buried the art in a trunk at sea.
-Decades later, Montgomery Burns, the second surviving member of the unit, tried to murder Grampa in order to get the art, prompting Grampa to violate the tontine.
+Decades later, Burns, the second surviving member of the unit, tried to murder Grampa in order to get the art, prompting Grampa to violate the tontine.
 When Grampa and Bart retrieved the art from Mr. Burns, the State Department arrived to return the art to its rightful owner.
 Grampa was a hated wrestler named "Glamorous Godfrey" in the 1950s, revealed in the episode "Gorgeous Grampa", starring him and Mr. Burns.

 Homer's mother, Mona Simpson, was married to Grampa for several years.
 According to "Let's Go Fly a Coot", they met in the 1950s and hooked up on the day Grampa allegedly broke the sound barrier.
 She became entranced with the hippie lifestyle after seeing Joe Namath's hair on television.
 She became a fugitive from justice after she abetted in the sabotage of a biological weapons research lab owned by Mr. Burns to deliberately poison everyone in Springfield.
 To explain this to his then-six-year-old son, Grampa said that Mona died while Homer was at the movies.
 Grampa has a poor, but sometimes loving relationship with his son, who placed him in a nursing home as soon as he could, despite Grampa selling his house in order to provide Homer with a mortgage.
 It is recurringly suggested that, while caring, Grampa was a strict disciplinarian who could be very controlling, neglectful, and even emotionally abusive towards Homer when he was growing up and he still had not forgiven him for that.
 After Mona left Homer at a young age and ran off with a jester, Grampa brought up Homer by himself.
 In the season four episode, "The Front", Grampa tells Roger Myers Jr., head of Itchy and Scratchy studios, that he worked as a cranberry silo night watchman for forty years.

 The Simpson family will often do their best to avoid unnecessary contact with Grampa.
-A running gag in the show usually has Grampa in a cameo episode appearance where he wonders where everyone is or wishes to be noticed by the family.
+A running gag in the show usually has Grampa in a cameo appearance where he wonders where everyone is or wishes to be noticed by the family.
 One example of this was when the family thought they left something on the plane in the episode "Fear of Flying", which is revealed to be Grampa.
 Despite this, Homer has shown feelings of love for his father from time to time.